baconpaul/BaconPlugs/README.md

 these modules as you see fit.
 If you happen to use them to make music, please do let me know, either here or by tagging me on twitter (@baconpaul).

-I've only ever built them on MacOS but they should build on other platforms.
+I build regularly on MacOS and check that it builds on Linux from time to time.

 ## HarMoNee